holberton-pr/mastermind-hack-day/index.md

 ![image](https://user-images.githubusercontent.com/77739870/133868031-8ac78ef4-7a4a-4f59-b66c-1866cfc1d4f0.png)

 ## ○ The Challenge:
 Develop at least one version Mastermind in the language of your choice.
 Each game can be one player (against a bot) or 2 players.
 You are free of the number of columns, colors and turns.

+If players chose to do it in a language they are not familiar with, another challange then involes learning the new langauge.

 ## ○ List of langages used:
 * Java

 ## ○ Java

+By Caroline Del Carmen.
+Java level: Beginner, first time using Java.

 I used Java 14 to write a program that allows an user to play Mastermind against a bot.
 You can check out https://github.com/cmdelcarmen/mastermind-hack-day for how to install and play.
 Below is a screenshot of the gameplay: <br>